hymnsrepo/hymnsrepo-site/_hymns/lose-yourself-in-me.md

 ---
-title: "Lose yourself in me"
+title: Lose yourself in me
+subtitle: Rev. Carey landry (verse 2 & 3 by Aniceto Nazareth)
 ---

 **Lose yourself in me and you will find yourself